Get Involved - Activity packages

-If there is an organisation, a public body or a company that you think of a good example in the field of open standards you can recognize their effort and support their activities by giving them an award.
+If there is an organisation, a public body or a company that you think of a good example in the field of open standards, you can recognize their effort and support their activities by giving them an award.
 You should award them for using Open Standards, not for using Free Software (using both is the best of course, but DFD concentrates on Open Standards).
-Our experience has shown that you get the best out of such an event if you award a radion station, news agency, television broadcast or something alike that publishes in Open Standards.
+Our experience has shown that you get the best out of such an event if you award a radio station, news agency, television broadcast or something alike that publishes in Open Standards.
 The benefit: They will tell in their own show/medium that they received a Document Freedom award, so you can be sure that you reach a large audience with your message and your event.

 - few weeks before - contact the awarded organisation or company

 - 1 weeks before - write a press release (example)